michalkwiatkowski/rumsztyk/README.md

-rumsztyk
+Rumsztyk
 ========

-rumsztyk is a simple API wrapper for www.allegro.pl web API.
+Rumsztyk is a simple Ruby API wrapper for www.allegro.pl web API.